Gosselke-Loic/Gosselke-Loic/README.md

 -  Hi, I’m @Gosselke-Loic
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in video game development, engine development and IA.
-- 🌱 I’m currently learning Next.js/Websocket/Solid.js
+- 🌱 I’m currently C/C++
 - 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me?
-By Owl

 <!---
 Gosselke-Loic/Gosselke-Loic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.